 Psychometric testing means measuring someone’s personality.
 In general, a personality can be described as a natural way of thinking, feeling, and behaving that predicts a person’s behavior.
 Thus, measurements are mostly done by means of a personality test or personality assessment and are often part of a recruitment process.

 For example, such an assessment can consist of a verbal reasoning test, a numerical reasoning assignment or numerical test, a diagrammatic reasoning test (for example by visual representations), intelligence tests or IQ test, an inductive reasoning test, a cognitive ability test, abstract reasoning tests, and the list goes on.
-Additionally, these are all tests that produces a test score, that indicates the candidate’s thinking capacity.
+Additionally, these are all tests that produce a test score, that indicates the candidate’s thinking capacity.